mattermost/docs/source/messaging/organizing-conversations.rst

       - Use the **Mark all as read** button in the **Threads** view to mark your threads as read.
 Work in-progress ticket: `MM-35345 <https://mattermost.atlassian.net/browse/MM-35345>`__

     - You may experience lag in your desktop or web client if you're following many threads or opening threads with many replies.
 Work in-progress tickets: `MM-36696 <https://mattermost.atlassian.net/browse/MM-36696>`__, `MM-36697 <https://mattermost.atlassian.net/browse/MM-36697>`__, `MM-36698 <https://mattermost.atlassian.net/browse/MM-36698>`__
     - You should expect to see more unread channels and notifications on your mobile device than you'll see on your Desktop instance of Mattermost Channels.
-This is expected until mobile support is available for Collapsed Reply Threads, expected in August 2021.
+This is expected until mobile support is available for Collapsed Reply Threads, expected in late 2021.
 For early access, join our `mobile beta program <https://github.com/mattermost/mattermost-mobile#testing>`__.
     - For a comprehensive list of known issues, and to see our work queue in priority order, check out our `Kanban board <https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=91&quickFilter=499>`__.

 Start or Reply to Threads